Leave a Message

 Why Needham Stands Out

-That pricing tells an important story.
-Needham is clearly not the lowest-priced option in this group, but it also does not sit at the very top.
-If you want a premium suburban setting with Boston access and a strong public school system, Needham often feels like the balance point.
+That tells the story pretty clearly.
+Needham is not the lowest-priced town in this group, but it is also not sitting at the very top.
+For buyers who want a premium suburban setting with Boston access and strong public school metrics, Needham often feels like the balance point.

 Town Median Listing Price Active Inventory